A needle in a haystack.

 A cliche metaphor, but so apt when it comes to finding keywords for your website.

-How do you choose one that is relevant to your website content, your business, and will help you rank for SEO?
+How do you choose one that is relevant to your website content, and your business, and will help you rank for SEO and grow your organic traffic?

 Here’s a 9-step SEO keyword research checklist that may help.